-We are seeing epidemic levels of hypothyroidism, even for women in their 30s.
+We are seeing epidemic levels of hypothyroidism—even for women in their 30s—and although women are more likely to experience thyroid problems, men have them as well!
 This is a huge challenge, especially in light of how much stress we are under on a daily basis.
 If you consider a typical woman, she’s having babies, raising kids, doing insane workouts and undereating long term (which causes the body to think it’s in starvation mode).

 This isn’t your fault.
 We’ve been taught by the wellness industry that we should do 6–7 intense workouts every week, eat with a calorie deficit, and eat mini meals (so you’re never truly satiated).